TylerMoll15/cocktails-app/README.md

 Welcome!

-Run locally by cloning the repository, building the project with docker, and by running "docker-compose up" Individual commands are listed in the start.ps1 file
+Run locally by running the following commands: docker build . -t tylermoll15/individualprojects_setf-tylermoll15 docker-compose up

+The project with be hosted on port 3000

 link: https://cocktails-app-tylermoll15.herokuapp.com/